Skip to Content Skip to Navigation

 Renovating, rebuilding or buying?

-If you’re buying a new home, a pre-purchase asbestos inspection can also put your mind at rest about the presence of asbestos.
+If you’re buying a new home, a pre-purchase asbestos and lead inspection can also put your mind at rest about the presence of hazardous materials.

 Different councils have different requirements and use different words.
 You may be asked for an: